tzymni/bursztyn_crm/README.md

 - warehouse functionality - module integrated with cleaning event;
 - Polish version;
 - add drag-drop functionality in the calendar;
+- add new columns with price per day and total cost of vacation, display phone number and extra information;

 ### Install